nodejs/node/doc/api/http2.md

 The `'stream'` event is emitted when a new `Http2Stream` is created.
-When invoked, the handler function will receive a reference to the `Http2Stream` object, a [Headers Object][], and numeric flags associated with the creation of the stream.
+When invoked, the handler function will receive a reference to the `Http2Stream` object, a [HTTP2 Headers Object][], and numeric flags associated with the creation of the stream.

 ```js
 const http2 = require('http2');